how to calculate roi in property

 Capital growth and selling your property

-If you have built up a portfolio of property investments, you might wish to sell one or more of them to reinvest the cash elsewhere – perhaps to top up your pension or to put into low-risk funds as you approach retirement.
+If you’ve built up a property portfolio, you might decide to sell one or more properties to free up cash – perhaps to add to your pension pot or invest in low-risk options as retirement approaches.

 Notable Replies